Scientists may be one step closer to revealing a hidden portrait behind a 380-year-old Rembrandt painting.

 "The successful completion of these preliminary investigations on the mock-up painting was an important first step," Karen Trentelman, of the Getty Conservation Institute, said in a statement.
 "The results of these studies will enable us determine the best possible approach to employ in our planned upcoming study of the real Rembrandt painting."

 This isn't the first time scientists have delved into Rembrandt's paintings.
-Previous research revealed why his art possesses such calming beauty: They found that the artist may have pioneered a technique that guides the viewer's gaze around a portrait, creating a special narrative and "calmer" viewing experience.
+Previous research revealed why his art possesses such calming beauty, finding the artist may have pioneered a technique that guides the viewer's gaze around a portrait, creating a special narrative and "calmer" viewing experience.
 Essentially, the researchers found Rembrandt painted more detail in and around the eyes of his subjects, tapping into an innate human attraction to the face.